Skip to content

 Meet the Author

-arleneARLENE GOTSHALK, MA, SPHR, has over thirty years of experience in education, nonprofit management, and business administration.
-She has taught numerous courses in how students learn, including theories of cognition and motivation and their application in traditional classroom and in online learning.
-She is currently instructing Business and Professional Writing and Writing for the Web.
+ARLENE GOTSHALK, MA, SPHR.
+Arlene’s many years of caring for her veteran husband and aging parents coupled with 30 years in education, business administration, and nonprofit administration has led to the creation of the CareGiving Toolkit.
+She has taught numerous courses in how students learn, including theories of cognition and motivation and their application to traditional classrooms and online learning.
+She created curriculum for Business and Professional Writing, Writing for the Web, and Creating Learning Environments designed to support online instruction.

-Arlene is also helping teachers create learning environments designed to support online instruction.
-Arlene’s professional development classes, workshops and conference presentations are known for being thoughtful, practical and engaging.
-Arlene created and developed the CareGivers Toolkit as she guided hundreds of people in her workshops, “Caring for the Caregiver.”
+Arlene’s professional development classes, workshops, and conference presentations are known for being thoughtful, practical, and engaging.
+She created and developed the CareGiving Toolkit as she guided hundreds of people in her “Caring for the Caregiver” workshops.

-In addtion to the CareGivers Toolkit, Arlene has written The Search, Selection and Hiring Process: Personnel Handbook for California Nonprofits and was editor for “Legal Lines” newsletter.
+In addition to the CareGiving Toolkit, Arlene has written The Search, Selection, and Hiring Process: Personnel Handbook for California Nonprofits and was editor for Legal Lines newsletter.

 EDUCATION